Magnificat in E-flat major, BWV 243a: 4

 The continuation of the verse and completion of the sentence, Omnes generationes (by all generations) is given to the chorus, expressing the fullness of the praise.
 Hogwood compares the "crowd effect" to Bach's the crowds in Bach's Passions.
 The movement is a fugue which follows the stretto principle from the start and throughout.
 Beginning in measure 10, the voices enter, again half a measure apart, with the bass beginning.
 From measure 15, every entrance is one note higher, covering an octave as a symbol of completeness (omnes), again in the fast succession of half a measure: A, SII, SI, T, B, SII, SI, A. In a final sequence beginning in measure 21, the voices enter from bottom to top on the same note, only one beat apart.
 After a "very triumphal, but unfinished, chord" and a general pause, the movement concludes repeating the theme in homophony.
 Steinberg comments that Bach took the idea of separating the two words from the rest of the verse from earlier models, but filled it with an "exciting sense of drama" by the piled-up entrances in a "tremendous march across key after key", leading to "tense dissonances", finally a "dramatic pause" before the last statement.

 5

 Quia fecit mihi magna qui potens est (For the Mighty One has done great things for me) is an aria sung by the bass, accompanied only by the continuo.
 The motif, again beginning with repeated notes, is introduced by four measures of the continuo, then repeated by the voice.
 A ritornello is repeated throughout the movement, with a downward leap of a sixth and a downward scale of an octave which appears in the voice on the word "sanctum" (holy), in et sanctum nomen eius (and holy is His name).
-God's might shows in the bass voice and the dominant key of B-flat major.
+God's might shows in the bass voice and the dominant key of B♭ major.

 A note in the autograph requests the insertion of the second Christmas interpolation here: "Hierauf folget Freut euch u. jubilirt" (Hereon follows Freut euch u. jubilirt).